Hvassaa/arch-dell-xps-7590-with-nvidia/README.md

 ## User setup

 * Install "sudo"
+* Create user
-* Add user to the wheel group
+* Make sure user is in the wheel group
 * Allow users in wheel to sudo (via "visudo")

 ## Configure pacman